 Community services may include, but are not limited to:

 Lost and found programs

 Return to owner in the field

 Pet retention programs

-A site visit may be required as part of the review process or as a condition of receiving grant funds
+A site visit will be required as part of the review process or as a condition of receiving the grant funds.

-Shelter or clinic consultation services may be required as part of a grant package
+Shelter or clinic consultation services will be offered as part of a grant package.

 Grants will be reviewed and approved on a rolling basis until grant funds are fully expended.